 It marks the famous harvesting festival in India known by various names all over the country.

-You will find a bamboo stick with gudhi (copper or silver pot), mango leaves, red flower, and bright green or yellow cloth hoisted outside the Maharashtrian household.
+You will find a bamboo stick with Gudhi (copper or silver pot), mango leaves, red flowers, and bright green or yellow cloth hoisted outside the Maharashtrian household.

 The sight of this bright Gudi is a treat to the eyes.
-Some people believe that Gudi was first raised to symbolize Lord Ram’s victory and happiness on returning to Ayoghya after slaying Ravana.
-Also, Ram returned home after completing 14 years of exile, so people celebrated his victory and returns by raising a Gudi.
-This tradition is still practiced in India, although the reason differs.
+S e people believe that Gudi was first raised to symbolize Lord Ram’s victory and happiness on returning to Ayodhya after slaying Ravana.
+Also, Ram returned home after completing 14 years of exile, so people celebrated his victory and returned by raising a Gudi.
+Thi tradition is still practiced in India, although the reason differs.

 Gudi is believed to ward off all the evil and invite prosperity and good luck into the house.
 The Gudi is usually positioned on the right side of the main entrance of the house.
 The right side symbolizes the active state of the soul.